Thomas.Matthews has designed the exhibition, which explores the social, physical and historical relevance of board games.

 The latest exhibition design news, views, inspiration and opinion.

-From Deliveroo’s controversial new logo to the launch of the first ever London Design Biennale, we round up the important design news from the last seven days.
+From the Apple store’s refreshed interior design, to the Science Museum’s interactive new gallery – we round up the important design news from the last seven days.

 London hotel Hilton Bankside has commissioned a living art installation made of various types of foliage.
 Florist All for Love has created the typographic installation, which spells out Bankside using ferns, ivy and English herbs.
 Ruth Davis, founder at All for Love, says: “The concept is to create a modern yet living structure that reflects […]